-The muscles of the abdomen not only make for a great beach body, but they also protect vital organs underneath, as well as provide structure for the spine, and help the body bend at the waist.
+The muscles of the abdomen protect vital organs underneath and provide structure for the spine.
+These muscles help the body bend at the waist.

 The major organs of the abdomen include the small intestine, large intestine, and stomach.
-Together, these three turn food into usable energy, as well as help dispose of solid waste.
+Together, these three turn nutrients into usable energy, as well as help dispose of solid waste.

 Major organs that help filter contaminants out of the body are also in the abdominal region.
 These include the liver and kidneys.

-The gallbladder is a tiny sack near the liver that holds extra bile made by the liver until it is pumped into the small intestine.
+The gallbladder is a tiny sack under the liver that holds extra bile made by the liver until it is pumped into the small intestine.
 Bile helps break down fat.

 The pancreas is yet another gland that produces enzymes to help your body digest proteins, carbohydrates, and fats.
 It also makes hormones that help regulate the distribution of nutrients, including sugar.

 Most people have two kidneys, which are located near the back of the body, under the ribs, on each side of the spine.
 Kidneys filter waste out of the bloodstream, which is passed out of the body as urine.
 The kidneys also help regulate levels of electrolytes, like salt and potassium, and produce certain hormones that play various roles throughout the body.